UCSC-REAL/DS2/README.md

 ---

 ### 🧩 Step 2.
 Score curation
-Th label curation code base is from [Docta](https://github.com/Docta-ai/docta) in the `./score_curation` path.
+Th score curation codebase is from [Docta](https://github.com/Docta-ai/docta) in the `./score_curation` path.
 You can execute the score curation by running
 ```
 cd score_curation && bash diagnose_tulu.sh
 ```